banwelld/dave-banwell-medication-tracker/README.md

 ### Key components in MedTracker:

-**DrugCardMatrix**: Displays a list of medications.
+**DrugCard**: Displays basic inforation about a medication and presents user with a Take Now button to track compliance and supply

-**AddDrug form**: Form on the homepage to input and add new medications.
+**AddDrug form**: Form on the homepage to input and add new medications

-**AdjustSupply page**: Calculator-like form to update existing medication suplies and even remove medications from user's personal list.
+**AdjustSupplyForm**: Calculator-like form to update existing medication suplies and even remove medications from user's personal list

-**ErrModal**: A modal component to show error messages using React portals.
+**MessageModal**: A modal component to show messages using React portals

 ## Custom Hooks